Suyoung-Min/Hang-man/README.md

 <p align='center'>
 <img src='./img/readme_img/in_game_4.png' style='width:400px;'></p>

-Conversely, if a word is not found within the number of attempts, the picture disappears and the user loses.
+Conversely, if a word is not found within the number of attempts, the hang-man is made and the user loses.

 <p align='center'>
 <img src='./img/readme_img/in_game_5.png' style='width:400px;'></p>